Introduction

 However, the good news is that European diplomats have recorded their visits to Shaniwar Wada with graphic descriptions of what they saw.
 These descriptions have been used to locate several iconic Wada structures.

 After entering the Shaniwar Wada it used to be thousands in-front of fountains building, so it is named as the “Hazari Karanje”.
-This was a lotus-shaped fountain -It was constructed purposely for the pleasure of Peshwa Sawai Madhav Rao.
+This was a lotus-shaped fountain – It was constructed purposely for the pleasure of Peshwa Sawai Madhav Rao.

 It was designed as a 16-petal lotus with about 197 tubes that are still visible today.
-It is said to have been the most unique and intricate fountain of all time.
+It is said to have been the unique and intricate fountain of all time.

 Secrets of Shaniwar Wada

-The Office of The Peshwa and Chhatrapati
+The Office of the Peshwa and Chhatrapati

-The Shaniwar Wada was not just residence building for the Peshwa.
+The Shaniwar Wada was not just a residence building for the Peshwa.
 It was a hostage for many people, horses, and War elephants.
-Even to date, there are remains of the stables for the horses and elephants.
+Even to date, there are remains of the stables for horses and elephants.
 It also hosted the offices of the Chhatrapati of the Maratha Kingdom.

-Narayan’s wife, Gangabai, was expectant on the day of the assassination.
-She later got a boy and named him Sawai Madhav.
-The baby was then proclaimed the next Peshwa of the Maratha Kingdom at 40 days.
 This was planned and achieved by ministers during the reign of Nana Phadnis.
 It was expected that he would take over the Peshwaship as he aged.
 He later served as the Peshwa of Maratha for 21 years but out of the Shaniwar Wada.

 The Fall of Shaniwar Wada